A Reconfiguration and Commentary on Revelation 1-3

 Chapter 1 5b To him who loves us and has freed us from our sins by his blood, 6 and has made us to be a kingdom and priests to serve his God and Father—to him be glory and power for ever and ever!
 Amen.

-After the Final Tribulation, Christ will return in glory (2967AD), and all the dead will be raised for the Final Judgement (see Matt.
+After the Final Tribulation, Christ returns in glory (2967AD), and all the dead are raised for the Final Judgement (see Matt.
 26:64, 1 Thess.
 4:16,17). ( We take the "clouds" to be a mechanism for short-term transport between the spiritual and physical dimensions - see also Matt.
 24:30.)
-All the people of earth who ever lived (except those who were already raptured) will see him, even those Judahites who tortured and killed him at his first coming (Matthew 26:56-67).
+All the people of earth who ever lived will see him, even those Judahites who tortured and killed him at his First Coming (Matthew 26:56-67).
 The wicked of the earth will mourn when they see Jesus, the one they rejected, in all his glory as the true Messiah, for they now face his punishment at the Final Judgement (Rev. 20:12).

 Chapter 1 8 “I am the Alpha and the Omega,” says the Lord God, “who is, and who was, and who is to come, the Almighty.”